Fern Prairie, Washington

 Fern Prairie is a census-designated place (CDP) in Clark County, Washington, United States.
 The population was 1,884 at the 2010 census.

-It is located in southern Clark County, 16 mi east of downtown Vancouver and 4 mi north of Camas.
+The community is located in southern Clark County, 16 mi east of downtown Vancouver and 4 mi north of Camas.

+Education

+Most of Fern Prairie is in the Camas School District.
+Some parts are in the Washougal School District.